capsulescodes/laravel-population/README.md

 Simplify database migrations and ensure consistency with your database tables effortlessly.

-Laravel Population package provides a set of commands that scan your migrations and detect any disparities between them and your database tables.
+Laravel Population package provides a set of commands that parses your migrations and detects any disparities between them and your database tables.
 If differences are found, a wizard is triggered to help you migrate and seed the new tables with converted records.

 <br>

-Typically, your actual users table have a 'fullname' attribute, but you must have two separated attributes 'firstname' and 'lastname'.
+Typically, your `users` table might have a `fullname` column, but you need two separate columns : `firstname` and `lastname`.
+However, your database is already full of records.

 <br>